fieldtrip/website/development/project/neighbourtemplates.md

 #### Creating templates or updating an already existing template

 Currently, each entry of the neighbour-structure needs to have two fields: 'label' and 'neighblabel'. cfg.neighbours must be a cell-array, with each entry having these two fields.
-You can then define the structure as follow
+You can then define the structure as follows:

     cfg.neighbours = {};
     cfg.neighbours{1}.label = 'Fp1';